michaelbrister/microk8s/README.md

 ```

 ### Monitoring
-Things are running, let's add ingress for prometheus and grafana ( monitoring is important )
+Things are running, let's add ingress for prometheus ( monitoring is important )
 Create an ingress file for prometheus
 ingress-promethues.yaml
 ```